 - any other medical problems

-- whether your child is on any medication
+- whether your child is taking any medicines

 - any loose teeth